VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 9. In the other labs today, you will learn how to run models that continue after the main-sequence evolution.
-Instead of re-running the main-sequence evolution every time you tweak a setting, we can tell MESA to save a model at the end of a main-sequence run.
-In the next lab, we can then load that model.
-Add this to your ``%star_job`` and name your model:
+Instead of re-running the main-sequence evolution every time you tweak a setting, we can tell MESA to save a model at the end of a main-sequence run. **You will need that model for the next lab!**

+The default inlist explicitly tells MESA not to save the model.
+Find the fields below and change them to:

 ```fortran
 save_model_when_terminate = .true.